tpeterz/BigData_Kafka/README.md

 ## What This Project Does

 We created a real-time streaming web app that mimics a music analytics dashboard.
-Every few seconds, it sends out new “fake” music stream events like:
+Every few seconds, it sends out new “fake” music stream events like (for example):
 - A user in **Japan** streamed “Glimpse of Us” on **Spotify**
 - Someone in **Colombia** listened to “Tokyo” on **YouTube Music** feeling **Melancholy**